garhow/website/content/posts/2023/zelda-live-action-movie.md

 Also, the film is being co-financed by Sony Pictures.
 I just found that a little funny.

-Well... people thought the Mario movie was going to be a disaster, so hopefully this one will turn out the same.
+Well... people thought the Mario movie was going to be a disaster, so hopefully this one will turn out good as well.